 There will be an attorney fee to pay for preparing and filing a Heggstad petition or fees paid to a legal document assistant service.
 However, if granted the cost will be much less than a full probate.

-If the court denies the petition, the estate faces the additional fees and costs of proceeding with the full probate process.
+If the probate court denies the Heggstad petition, the trusts face the additional fees and costs of proceeding with the full probate process.